We have a new bunny

 She was a little nervous of the new grass at first, she wasn’t even sure about stepping on it, but that didn’t last very long and then the fun started.
 It didn’t take Fern long to realise we couldn’t walk on the new grass, but she could.
 The little madam would sit out in the middle of the lawn when it was time to go back in her run and stare at us like we were daft, then when she’d had enough of the game she would kick her bottom in the air and hop into her run.
 She will be in for a shock in a few weeks when we can walk on the grass again.

-Fern's old lawn on the left and her nice new healthy lawn on the right
+Fern's old lawn on the left and her nice healthy new lawn on the right

-Fern's old lawn on the left and her nice new healthy lawn on the right
+Fern's old lawn on the left and her nice healthy new lawn on the right

 Fern's Snow Adventures